 Dad introduced him to GT when he was a kid.
 He begged and pleaded to buy him a go-kart and his father finally cracked when he was 13.
 Australian champion by the time he was 16 and then went onto Europe to Race Formula BMW and that was it!

-Keeping conscious, shift points, breaking points, accelerating.
+Keeping conscious, shift points, braking points, accelerating.
 Core stuff so he doesn’t fail and crash out.

 Le Mans is where you are trying to stay awake and making sure you don’t fall asleep and back up in 3 hours.
 There’s pollen everywhere – it’s a nightmare for some people.
 It’s worse when you are trying to sleep when you can’t even breathe.

 Q11 – How do previous races affect your attitude towards the next ones?

 Initially, you are less confident.
 E.g. Alps or Eurocup – everyone was super aggressive and crashes on the first corner of every race.
 But with experience, you can relax and be a bit more patient.